-Piano player Don Ellsworth faced an interesting conundrum leading up to Ventnor City’s first-ever PorchFest: he doesn’t have a porch.
-But luckily his next door neighbor and PorchFest event coordinator Michael Einwechter does.
-Einwechter, 37, was one of 40 Ventnor residents who opened up their porches, lawns and driveways to host an afternoon of music spanning across the city.
+Piano player Don Ellsworth faced an interesting conundrum leading up to Ventnor City’s first-ever PorchFest: He doesn’t have a porch.
+But luckily his next door neighbor — PorchFest event coordinator Michael Einwechter — does.
+Einwechter, 37, was one of 40 Ventnor residents opening up their porches, lawns, and driveways to host an afternoon of music spanning across the city.

 Einwechter, who also owns Ventnor Coffee, said this past Sunday’s cross-neighborhood musical festival was the product of months of planning and an immense team effort between members of Amazing Ventnor, the city’s primary tourism organization.

 “We wanted to do something unique, something that would join the community together,” Einwechter said.

 The goal was also to show what makes the seaside community stand out from other South Jersey shore towns.
 Einwechter said, “We don’t have all the amusement parks but we do have great neighborhoods.”

 And why music?
 Because “Music is a universal language; everyone can enjoy it,” Einwechter said.

 While the event was still in the early planning phase in January, ten musicians were signed up to perform.
 It then became 20, and as word spread, the tally quickly ballooned to 90 performers spanning a wide range of genres.

 The festivities kicked off at 1:00 pm, the weather hot and sunny, with musicians playing sets simultaneously at different locations.
 Throughout the day, Ventnor-roving jitneys were on hand to transport spectators from porch to porch.
 The event culminated in a 6:00 pm headline show featuring Ventnor’s own Funk Daddy dance band at the Newport Avenue Beach Pavilion.